danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 ## Availability

 How do we ensure that an attack such as a distributed denial of service (DDoS) doesn't take out the entire virtual meeting?
 What about an attack against a particular region?

+Similarly, how do we protect against disruption caused by groups on the Internet who may simply want to disrupt the meeting for the fun of it?
+(See the section on "Authentication" earlier.)

 ## Integrity